bravobike/efx/README.md

 end
 ```

-The following shows code that mocks the effect:
+The following shows code that binds the effect to a different implementation in tests:

 ```elixir
 defmodule SomeTest do